Openhab-Nodes/website/content/en/_index.md

 <div class="row">
     <div class="col-md-5">
         <h4>1.
 Install Addon</h4>
         <p>Choose from over 200 Device and Service Addons.
 Not just commercial ones.
-We will come to openHAB X's
+We will come to OHX's
             extensive Do-It-Yourself support in a moment.</p>
     </div>
     <div class="col-md-7">